 React Native is the clear winner in memory allocation.
 Swift shows a huge spike in memory use when adding and deleting a task on the to-do-list as well as when the map is opened.

 Swift has a slight advantage over React Native here.
 It is more efficient with CPU usage in this test by 17.58%.
 It uses slightly less processing power than React when viewing pages as well as when the map is clicked and the app looks for the device’s GPS.

 It seems that while React Native is better at memory allocation, it offsets this by clocking in a higher CPU usage than Swift.
 While this is not a big deal for regular apps, it can be an issue for complex enterprise apps that need more processor power and speed.
 An example of a complex would be an app like Slack with multiple accounts open at the same time.

 React Native apps tend to have a larger file size compared to those built with Swift.

-In our experience, maintenance costs are 25-30% of development expenses.
+In our experience, when it comes to app development costs, maintenance is 25-30% of the total expenses.
 Between the two, React Native requires more maintenance work than Swift as updates for React Native are released more frequently.
 As a result, you may spend a bit more on maintaining a React Native app than one made using Swift.